ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

-    Tagalog wasn't exclusively classified as an underdog in Joshi et al.'s taxonomy, but with its large amount of text data, the only challenge comes from the lack of annotated corpus.
+    Tagalog wasn't exclusively classified as an underdog in Joshi et al.'s taxonomy, but with its large amount of text data, the only challenge comes from the lack of annotated corpora.

 > We can circumvent the data scarcity problem by bootstrapping the data
 > we have.